EMALLStudio/appmetrica_sdk/README.md

 - [ ] Deeplinks

 ## Usage
 To use this plugin, add `appmetrica_sdk` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
+See demonstration how to use the appmetrica_sdk plugin in example section.

 ## Documentation
 Common documentation available on [AppMetrica official site][DOCUMENTATION].